Vauban-Cloud/smartsearch/README.md

 ### .config.php

-This file contains API keys and language-specific prompts.
+This file contains API keys and language-specific prompts, it is not in a browsable directory.
+You can change the location of this file to better suit your needs by editing the first line of all PHP scripts in the www/api/ folder.

 1. Open `.config.php` in your editor.
 2. Replace `'API_KEY_FOR_THIS_BASE'` with your actual Vauban AI API key for each document base.